soulwing/fluent-jdbc/README.md

 When a query or updater is configured for repeated execution, you must close it when it is no longer needed, so that the database connection and other JDBC objects it holds can be released.
-As shown here, a convenient way to make it gets closed is to use the Java 7 *try-with-resources* construct.
-Of course, you could also accomplish the same thing using a *try-finally* construct.
+As shown here, a convenient way to make certain it gets closed is to use the Java 7 *try-with-resources* construct.
+Of course, you could also accomplish the same thing using a *try-finally* construct, in which you explicitly call the `close` method.

 ### Using files for SQL for Queries and Updates